dkkiooko/CliniCare/README.md

 ```
 go to your browser got to this url in 192.168.0.32.500
 this will take you to the landing page which looks like this

+## Licencing
+No licences required to use this app at the moment

+## Related projects
+IQ-Care, Care2000
+Smart care, PrimeCare

 <img src="/images/clinicare.png" alt="image of landing page" title="Landing page">